On this page

 “And knowing that organs such as your liver and kidneys are functioning properly means that it’s possible to prescribe certain treatments that can’t be used if they’re not working well.”

 This painless test involves collecting a fresh sample of sputum (a mixture of saliva and mucus) from your lungs so it can be analysed in a laboratory.
-You will be asked to breathe in different concentrations of slightly salty water through a nebuliser and then cough them up to produce a sample.

 Checking the number of eosinophils (a type of white blood cell associated with eosinophilic asthma) in your sputum will help your asthma specialist see what’s causing the underlying inflammation and what treatments might help it.